Tristar Cottage School

 In addition to in-class work, students will complete a self-paced online study program to prepare for the Federal Communications Commission (FCC) Technician License exam.

 Passing this optional 35-question exam (offered separately at no extra cost) gives students a 10-year, renewable license to operate in the Amateur Radio spectrum.
-This includes the ability to
+This includes the ability to communicate with other licensed operators around the world—and even with the International Space Station.

 Materials: $65/year